 Under current policy, faculty who have been employed at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
 (Faculty children must meet the same standards for admission as all other applicants.)
 During the first two years of employment, faculty may apply for financial assistance through Park’s need-based Financial Aid program.

-Please send letter of interest, resume, statement of educational philosophy, and recommendations via email or U.S. mail to:
+Please send letter of interest, resume, personal statement, and recommendations via email or U.S. mail to:

 Associate Head of School